 EXPLORE THE OUTDOORS

-Munching Caterpillars is a Butterfly Conservation education campaign aimed at increasing awareness and understanding of butterflies, moths and their caterpillars among young people and their families.
-Check out their resources here.
+CHECK out Munching Caterpillars, a Butterfly Conservation education campaign aimed at increasing awareness and understanding of butterflies, moths and their caterpillars among young people and their families.
+Find their resources here.

-The City of London Corporation have plenty of ideas about how to make the most of their land at Stoke Common and Burnham Beeches…
+THE City of London Corporation has plenty of ideas about how to make the most of its land at Stoke Common and Burnham Beeches…

 Answers to Quiz 51: Row 1: Red Squirrel, Yellow-wort, Orange Swift, Green Hairstreak Row 2: Blue Shieldbug, Purple Hairstreak, Brown Hawker, Scarlet Pimpernel Row 3: Azure Damselfly,